Emma Richards (sailor)

-Emma Charlotte Richards MBE (born in 1975) is a British yachtswoman.
-In 2002–2003, she became the first British woman and youngest person to complete the Around Alone, a 29,000 mile, single-handed round the world yacht race with stops.
-She was a crew member during the Volvo Ocean Race 2001–2002 on AMER SPORTS TOO.
+Emma Charlotte Richards MBE (born 1975) is a British sailor.
+In 2002–03, she became the first British woman and youngest person to complete the Around Alone, a 29,000-mile, single-handed round the world yacht race with stops.
+She was a crew member during the Volvo Ocean Race 2001–2002 on Amer Sports Too.

-Her talent comes from spending so much time sailing, from a young age.
+From a young age she spent much time sailing.
 At 11 she competed in dinghy world championships.
 She took a degree in sports medicine at the University of Glasgow.
-She was awarded an MBE in the New Years Honours List 2004, in recognition of her remarkable achievements.
+She was awarded an MBE in the New Years Honours List 2004, in recognition of her achievements.